caiks/TBOT03/README.md

 ```
 Of course, the physical configuration cannot be obtained when the turtlebot is operating in the real world, so we will only use this simulator information to help us choose its sensors, *induction* parameters, and motors, and also to help us design and debug its modes of operation.

 Ultimately any agent's model of the world is key to its ability to act in that world.
-So the map between the turtlebot's *slices* and the physical configuration must be at least as accurate as is required to accomplish its goals, whether they are imperative goals, such as navigating to a room, or cognitive goals which aim to maximise the *model likelihood* given finite *history size*.
+So the map between the turtlebot's *slices* and the physical configuration must be at least as accurate as is required to accomplish its goals, whether they are imperative goals, such as navigating to a room, or cognitive/interest goals which aim to maximise the *model likelihood* given finite *history size*.
 In the case of `TBOT03` we will start with the room goal of `TBOT01` and `TBOT02` before moving on to consider various 'interest' modes.

 In order to navigate to another room, the turtlebot must be able to determine not only which room it is in, but also its position and orientation within the room.
 At any point in time it knows the current *slice*.
 By examining the *slice* transitions from this *slice* it can determine its *slice* neighbourhood.
 Then the turtlebot can select the subset of its neighbours which have the fewest *slice* transitions to the goal *slice* and choose the action accordingly.
 If all of its *slices* are such that each *slice's* *events* are closely clustered in configuration space, then turtlebot's choice of action will usually be correct.
 If, however, the *slices* sometimes contain more than one cluster of configurations, each cluster with a different average position and orientation, or if the clusters are rather ill-defined and spread out, then the map between the *slice* topology and the environment can become blurry or have worm-holes.
 In this case the turtlebot may end up going around in loops.
 It is therefore important to minimise the label *entropy* of the map from the *slices* to the physical configuration space.